 The more concise and direct a page is, the easier it is for a search engine spider to index it.
 Category and subcategory pages are a good way to organize your website to give the search engines specific sections on each element of your product line.
 For instance, in the example above, you could further specify one type of Adidas basketball shoe on a category page, like “Adidas high-top basketball shoes” or “Adidas basketball shoes for girls”.
 Category pages add another level of accuracy to what your website is saying.
 You can also use them to promote special offers, like “Buy One Pair, Get another Half Off”.
 Make sure when you do that you use basic HTML for the search spiders.
 They can’t read flashy graphics or flash banners.

 Search Friendly Content is the Key to High Page Rankings

 You want to make sure that whatever you place on your website is written or designed with your human customer in mind.
 They are, after all, the visitors who will make your business successful or not successful.
-At the same time, it’s also important to remember that meta tags and titles enable the search engines to direct that human traffic to your website in the first place.
+You have to remember that meta tags and titles drives human traffic to your website in the first place.
 Both the visible written content and the mainly invisible to the human eye meta content are equally important.